-These piano-style devices can be plugged directly into your PC or laptop via USB – or, in some cases, operate wirelessly over Bluetooth – and enable you to play and record with your DAW's software instruments and any VST synth plugins you might have installed.
+These ubiquitous devices can be plugged directly into your PC or laptop via USB - or, in some cases, even operate wirelessly over Bluetooth - and enable you to play and record with your DAW's software instruments and any VST synth plugins you might have installed.
+Some also double up to offer control over hardware synths, making them a central performance hub for your studio.

-There are plenty of options to choose from.
-You can opt for compact, portable MIDI keyboards that fit in a laptop bag, right up to full-size 88-note models with weighted hammer-action keys.
-Most also come with additional features such as knobs, pads, buttons and faders to give you even more control over your software.
+There are plenty of options to choose from, dependent on your needs.
+You can opt for a compact, portable MIDI keyboard that fits comfortably in a laptop bag, or you can go all in with a full-size 88-note model with weighted hammer-action keys.
+Most options we recommend here also come with additional features such as knobs, pads, buttons and faders to boost creativity and give you even more control over your software.

 - Make more music with the best audio interfaces around